NCPP/ocgis/doc/api.rst

 5. Custom Sequence of Shapely Geometry Dictionaries

 The `crs` key is optional.
 If it is not included, WGS84 is assumed.
 The `properties` key is also optional.
-If not 'UGID' property is provided, defaults will be inserted.

 >>> geom = [{'geom': Point(x,y), 'properties': {'UGID': 23, 'NAME': 'geometry23'}, 'crs': CoordinateReferenceSystem(epsg=4326)} ,...]